onlylemi/MapView/README.md

 This a indoor map view named MapView for `Android`.
 It also offer some layers.
 If you are doing a indoor map application and try to do it.

+##Incoming features

+ * Proximity markers - Markers triggered by the getting in close proximity
+ * Debug painting - Draw debug lines and extra visual stuff when needed
+ * Animations and easing - Smooth animations and easing of transforms
+ * OpenGL Math - Swap to OpenGL Android implementation of OpenGL math

 ## Layers

 * MapLayer